Ms. Jane Luethge

 Sometimes called “dual credit,” “dual enrollment,” or “college in the high school,” concurrent enrollment partnerships differ from other models of dual enrollment because high school instructors teach the college courses.

-OPS Offers dual enrollment in Advanced Placement courses and in Career Education courses.
+OPS Offers Dual Enrollment in Career Education and Advanced Placement courses.
 This page provides information on the current Career Education dual enrollment courses.

 Dual enrollment courses are taught in the various OPS high schools and Career Center.
-OPS Career Education partners with Metropolitan Community College, University of Nebraska Omaha, College of St. Mary, and Nebraska College of Technical Agriculture to provide this opportunity to students.
+OPS Career Education partners with Metropolitan Community College and University of Nebraska Omaha to provide this opportunity to students.
 Click the link below to view the Career Education Dual Enrollment course listing.

 A: Dual Enrollment courses can be in grades 9, 10, 11, and 12.
 College ready high school students enrolled in a course that has the dual enrollment opportunity available (college credit-bearing course work) can participate if they meet the eligibility requirements.